andyburke/simplecoder/README.md

 ### API

-- encode( buffer | array | string ) : array
+- encode( buffer | array | string[, dictionary ] ) : array

-Takes the given buffer, array or string and returns an encoded array of common 4-letter english words.
+Takes the given buffer, array or string and returns an encoded array from the given dictionary.
+If no dictionary is specified, simplecoder will use the default simple 4-letter word English dictionary.

 Example: